orchardguides/kei-open-mcr/README.md

 2. Open a terminal / command prompt in the extracted directory.
 3. On Mac machines with fresh Python installations, you will have to update TKinter from the default.
 4. Run `pip3 install -r requirements.txt` to install dependencies.
-5. Run `python3 src/main.py` for the CLI interface or `python3 src/main_gui.py` for the graphical interface.
+5. Run `python3 src/main.py` in the terminal or `python3 src/main_gui.py` for the graphical interface.

 > **Note**: On MacOS, if you see a black screen when running the GUI, you need to uninstall Python, install TKinter, and then reinstall Python.